Robert Ryan: Personal life

 On March 11, 1939, he married Jessica Cadwalader.
-They had three children: Timothy (b.
-1946); Cheyney (b.
-1948), a research fellow at Oxford University, co-chair of the Oxford Consortium for Human Rights, and an emeritus professor of philosophy and law at the University of Oregon, and Lisa (b.
-1951).
-They lived in the Dakota at 72nd and Central Park West in Manhattan and eventually sub-let and later sold the apartment to John Lennon and Yoko Ono where Lennon was shot and killed in the courtyard entryway in 1980.
+They had three children: Timothy; Cheyney (a research fellow at Oxford University, a co-chair of the Oxford Consortium for Human Rights, and an emeritus professor of philosophy and law at the University of Oregon), and Lisa.
+They lived in the Dakota at 72nd and Central Park West in Manhattan and eventually subleased and later sold the apartment to John Lennon and Yoko Ono where Lennon was shot and killed in the courtyard entryway in 1980.

 In the fall of 1951, the progressive Oakwood School was opened in Jessica and Robert Ryan's backyard in Los Angeles; founded by a small group of parents, created and based on their educational and child-rearing views.
 Three years later, the parents, including the Ryans, Sidney Harmon, Elizabeth Schappert, Wendy and Ross Cabeen, and Charles and Emilie Haas, bought and built the elementary school campus on Moorpark Street in Los Angeles's San Fernando Valley.